-Prepared by Dr. S. Ravi and Dr. S. Manickasundaram, Assistant Professor, Dept. of Chemistry, KAHE 8/15 complexometric titrations.
-A notable example is ethyleneglycolbis (-aminoethyl ether)-N, N, N, N-tetraaceticacid (EGTA).
+There are a number of other useful reagents for xylenol orange complexometric titrations.
+A notable example is ethyleneglycolbis ( $\beta$ -aminoethyl ether)-N, N, N\, N\-tetraaceticacid (EGTA).
 This is an ether analog of EDTA that will selectively titrate calcium in the presence of magnesium: